Are LLMs Smarter Than Chimpanzees? An Evaluation on Perspective Taking and Knowledge State Estimation: Abstract

 \section{Abstract}

 Cognitive anthropology suggests that the distinction of human intelligence lies in the ability to infer other individuals' knowledge states and understand their intentions \cite{tomasello2005understanding}.
 In comparison, our closest animal relative, chimpanzees, lack the capacity to do so \cite{call2008does,hare2011hominoid}.
-With this paper, we aim to evaluate LLM performance in the area of knowledge state tracking and estimation.
-We design two tasks to test (1) if LLMs can detect when story characters, through their actions, demonstrate knowledge they should not possess, and (2) if LLMs can predict story characters' next actions based on their own knowledge vs. objective truths they do not know.
+With this paper, we aim to evaluate LLM performance in estimating other individuals’ knowledge states and their potential actions.
+We design two tasks to test (1) if LLMs can predict story characters' next actions based on their own knowledge vs. improperly using information unavailable from their perspective, and (2) if LLMs can detect when story characters, through their actions, demonstrate knowledge they should not possess.
 Results reveal that most current state-of-the-art LLMs achieve near-random performance on both tasks, and are substantially inferior to humans.
 We argue future LLM research should place more weight on the abilities of knowledge estimation and intention understanding.
+The project is available at: \url{https://github.com/DingyiYang/Act-on-Known/}.